-Imagine if English had no words to describe "big" or "small," "round" or "square," "horizontal" or "vertical."
-Communication would be awkward at best and misunderstandings would abound.
+Describing the states of electrons in atoms can be a complicated business.
+Like if the English language had no words to describe orientations like "horizontal" or "vertical," or "round" or "square," a lack of terminology would lead to many misunderstandings.
 Physicists also need terms to describe the size, shape and orientation of the electron orbitals in an atom.
 But instead of using words, they use numerals called quantum numbers.
 Each of these numbers corresponds to a different attribute of the orbital, which allows physicists to identify the exact orbital they want to discuss.
 They are also related to the total number of electrons an atom can hold if this orbital is its outer, or valence, shell.

 Subtract 1 from the first, or principle, quantum number.
 Since the orbitals must fill in order, this tells you number of orbitals that must already be full.
 For example, an atom with the quantum numbers 4,1,0 has a principal quantum number of 4.
 This means that 3 orbitals are already full.